lijianweithu/A-new-BKZ-simulator-based-on-dynamical-systems/README.md

-# A-new-BKZ-simulator-based-on-dynamical-systems
+#A-heuristic-BKZ-simulator
-It is the Sage code of Alg.
+It is the Sage code of a new and simpler heuristic BKZ simulator based on dynamical systems, namely Alg.
 4 of [Jianwei Li and Phong.Nguyen.
-BKZ Revisited: A Complete Analysis.
-2020]
+A Complete Analysis of the BKZ Reduction Algorithm.
+2020].